zhongkaifu/Seq2SeqSharp/README.md

 Auto data shuffling
 Auto vocabulary building
 Beam search decoder
+Visualize neural network

 # Usage
-You can use Seq2SeqConsole tool to train and test models.
+You can use Seq2SeqConsole tool to train, test and visualize models.

 Here is the command line to train a model:
-**Seq2SeqConsole.exe -TaskName train [parameters...]**
+**Seq2SeqConsole.exe -TaskName Train [parameters...]**
 Parameters:
 **-WordVectorSize**: The vector size of encoded source word.
 **-HiddenSize**: The hidden layer size of encoder and decoder.